seadowg/travel-guides/sf-guide.md

 Vegan soul food.
 Barbecued tofu, vegan mac and cheese etc. It's pretty hard to be convincing about this place being great but it really is.

+### Doughnut Dolly (Temescal)

+Take your pick of filling and topping options to construct your dream donut.
+Also, good coffee.

+### Temescal Brewing (Telegraph)

+Cool taproom for housemade brews with a sunny beer garden, and free popcorn.

 ## Drink Coffee

 SF likes its coffee.
 Expect all mannner of hipsters and equipment in each place.